 Instream flow requirements in the Mad River are consistently met, and are adequate to protect the ecosystem, which includes a number of threatened or endangered aquatic species.
 Similarly, beneficial uses in the Mad River are consistently supported and are expected to continue to be so into the future.
-Two of HBMWD's seven wholesale customers rely for a portion of their supply on coastal aquifers, but saltwater intrusion and drought resiliency has not been a problem for these aquifers, nor is that situation expected to change into the future.
+Two of HBMWD's seven wholesale customers also rely on coastal aquifers for a portion of their water supply, but saltwater intrusion and drought resiliency has not been a problem for these aquifers, nor is that situation expected to change into the future.